-On the order panel, you can choose to place a market, limit or stop order.
+On the order panel, you can choose to place a market, limit, or stop order.
 A market order will execute immediately at the current market price.
 A limit order lets you set your own price, as well as set some advanced order execution options.
-Stop orders allow you to set a trigger price for a buy or sell.
+A stop order lets you specify the price at which the order should be executed and is useful for stop loss and similar strategies.

 GDAX offers advanced limit order types.